erfan-bayat13/federated-learning/README.md

 ### Results

 The results of the experiments, including accuracy, loss, and other performance metrics, are saved in the results/ directory.
 Detailed analysis and comparison between the centralized and federated models are documented in this section.

+### References

+This implementation is based on the following papers:

+McMahan et al., "Communication-Efficient Learning of Deep Networks from Decentralized Data", AISTATS 2017 Hsu et al., "Federated Visual Classification with Real-World Data Distribution", ECCV 2020 Caldas et al., "Leaf: A benchmark for federated settings", Workshop on Federated Learning for Data Privacy and Confidentiality 2019
+Reddi et al., "Adaptive Federated Optimization", ICLR 2021